 A lot of people find it difficult to visit a dentist.
 Some of their reasons include a busy lifestyle, cost, no insurance coverage and morbid fear.
-Unfortunately, they stand the risk of suffering more serious health problems and expensive restorative dental treatment.
+Unfortunately, they stand the risk of suffering more serious health problems and expensive restorative dental treatment in Houston, TX 77080.

 While maintaining good oral hygiene at home is essential for longevity, routine visits to the dentist every 6 months is critical.
 Dentists can detect and address the earliest signs of oral health issues and help you keep your teeth in good health for as long as possible.

-Here are four reasons you should go for a dental exam:
+Here are four reasons you should go for a dental exam in Houston, TX 77080:

 Despite your best efforts at caring for your teeth at home, you won’t be able to remove all plaque and harmful bacteria completely.
 Only an expert cleaning with specialized tool and technology can achieve that.

 Untreated plaque and bacteria buildup if left untreated will erode your enamel and gums.
 This is the most common cause of cavities and gum disease which will finally require restorative